-We estimated probabilistic uncertainty ranges for geometric factor, net thickness, porosity, water saturation, and formation gas volume factor and used these ranges as inputs for a Monte Carlo simulation to estimate the potential undiscovered in-place volumes.
-We then applied gas recovery factors to these estimates of undiscovered in-place volumes to estimate recoverable prospective gas volumes.
+We estimated probabilistic uncertainty ranges for geometric factor, net thickness, porosity, water saturation, and formation volume factor and used these ranges as inputs for a Monte Carlo simulation to estimate the potential undiscovered in-place volumes.
+We then applied recovery factors to these estimates of undiscovered in-place volumes to estimate recoverable prospective volumes.
 The probabilistic uncertainty ranges were determined separately by sub-play area (A, B, and C) and potential target zone (Mulden [upper or lower Owambo] and Otavi).
-A table of area by location and target is shown in Figure 11, and a table of selected reservoir parameters is shown in Figure 12.